This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Trade association for the Dutch IT and telecommunications industry.

-SME Resources: Posted on the website of the Global Information and Communications
+SME Resources: Posted on Information and Communications website.

 Contact: Philip Hammerstein, Commercial Specialist